 [This is part of a set: Thinking]

 But on closer examination, by our minds, these senses appear to be fallible, so we concoct methods for gaining confidence in particular sense experiences.
-On even further examination we discover that our reasoning and other cognitive faculties can also be fallible, so we take steps to account for that observation too.
+On even closer examination we discover that our reasoning and other cognitive faculties can also be fallible, so we take steps to account for that observation too.
 So all we can do is construct experience and look for multiple ways of confirming what we experience to gain confidence in it, to give credibility to it, to compensate for the fallibilities.
 When we do this rigorously we call this science.
 Science gives us the best and most reliable explanation of our cognitive and sensory experiences, accounting for and accommodating for our fallibilities the best it can.

-For any of the detail along the way we might use deductive reasoning, which is often thought to be more thorough, more concrete.
+For any of the detail along the way we might use deductive reasoning, which is often thought to be more thorough than induction, more concrete.
 This does not mean that deduction is always the better choice.
 Deduction is fine if you construct a valid argument; and if you have true premises then you have yourself a ‘sound’ argument, the most sure argument there is.
 But it’s an illusion to think you can have a sound deductive argument at the limits of philosophy, in metaphysics – you can never be sure your premises are true!
 Why?
 Because all we have are our thoughts and our senses – we have no prior premises and arguments upon which to build our starting premises.
 So, if someone tells you they have a proof that, say, God exists, it’s baloney, because it always relies on presupposition, and the presupposition can’t be guaranteed to be true.
 If someone wants to offer you ‘evidence’ for God, that’s a different matter and should be treated seriously.

 We are fallible human beings.
 The very best we can do is accumulate data, examples, lots of them, and compare them and subject them to any tests we can.
 We create hypotheses, of which Richard Feynman said they could just as well be guesses.
 Any old random guess won’t usually do – we could be here forever checking every possible hypothesis – something some theists think atheist are claiming (and what Pirsig mistakenly thought was a problem, in ZAMM – more of that in another post).
 Of course we base hypotheses on prior experience that appears to work.
 This is induction and science in action.